 Mill Race 2.0 Restoration

 The Freshwater Trust (TFT) is an Oregon-based non-profit organization with a mission to preserve and restore freshwater ecosystems.
 We are currently seeking new restoration projects like the one on Mill Race.
-If you own streamside land that could use a facelift, we’d love to talk to you.
+If you own streamside land that is lacking shade trees, overgrown with blackberry, or otherwise would benefit from restoration of native trees and shrubs for local habitat, we’d love to talk to you.
 Learn more about the program here.

 Healthy forests provide other benefits in addition to shade, such as erosion control, filtration of excess sediment and nutrients, and pollution reduction.
 These benefits go beyond the stream channel because mature forests look beautiful and provide wildlife habitat for animals that live along the river corridor.

-The forest that you see was planted in 2013 with more than 3,000 native trees and shrubs of 13 different species.
+The streambank trees and shrubs that you see were planted in 2013 with more than 3,000 native trees and shrubs of 13 different species.
 All plantings occurred on the bank opposite the bike path.
-The planting complemented a project completed in 2012 by the US Army Corps of Engineers that removed Mill Dam, recreated a stream channel, and enhanced wetlands and wet prairie nearby.
+The plantings on this previously unvegetated section of the Mill Race complemented a project completed in 2012 by the US Army Corps of Engineers and the City of Springfield that removed a mill pond dam, and recreated a stream channel, wetlands, and wet prairie habitat in its place.

 Mill Race site one year after planting (2014):